 butterfly bandages vs stitches

-Butterfly Bandages vs. Stitches
+Butterfly Bandages vs Stitches

 Defining Butterfly Bandages and Stitches

 Butterfly bandages, also known as adhesive wound closure strips or Steri-Strips, are thin strips of adhesive material applied across the edges of a wound to hold them together.
 Many first-aid kits contain these bandages, allowing you to use them at home.
 They look like the insects they’re named after, with two wing-like strips on either side that pull the skin together.
 These bandages rest on top of the skin.
 They’re commonly used for minor cuts, lacerations, or incisions with clean edges and not under tension.
-Butterfly bandages provide a less invasive method of wound closure compared to stitches.
+The waterproof butterfly bandages provide a less invasive method of wound closure compared to stitches.

 Stitches, or sutures, are medical threads that sew a wound’s edges together.
 This method involves inserting a needle through the skin, underneath the wound, and then pulling the thread through to create a stitch.
 Because of this, stitches aren’t usually something you do yourself at home; you’ll need to see a doctor for this procedure.
 Stitches are typically used for deeper or more significant injuries that require precise alignment of the tissues to promote proper healing.
 Sutures are made from various materials, including absorbable materials that dissolve over time and non-absorbable materials that need to be removed by a medical professional.